Kevin Proctor: 2020

 In round 14 of the 2020 NRL season, Proctor played his 250th first grade game against Cronulla-Sutherland at Kogarah Oval.
 In the same match, Proctor was sent off after allegedly biting Cronulla player Shaun Johnson.

 On 18 August, Proctor was found guilty of biting Johnson and suspended for four matches.

 2021

 Proctor played 23 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 On 25 July, Proctor was terminated by the Gold Coast club after he uploaded to Instagram a video of himself vaping during the half time interval at the Western Sydney Stadium.
 He was not playing in the club's round 19 match against Canterbury but was on the reserves list.
 Proctor was also fined $15,000 by the club.

 On 31 October 2022 it was confirmed that Proctor had signed for Wakefield Trinity on a one-year deal.

+2023

+Proctor made his club debut for Wakefield Trinity in round 1 of the 2023 Super League season against the Catalans Dragons which saw Wakefield lose 24-38.

+In round 11 against Warrington, Proctor was given a red card for a dangerous high tackle during Wakefield's 32-18 loss.

+Proctor played 20 matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

+On 13 October 2023, it was reported that he had signed for AS Carcassonne in the French Elite One Championship following the relegation of Wakefield Trinity from the Super League.

+2025

+On 10 January 2025 it was reported that he had signed for Currumbin Eagles in the Gold Coast Rugby League.

+Post NRL

+In June 2025, Proctor made headlines after he was knocked out cold during a 'RUNIT' event held in Dubai.